 We split into 2 groups; one for finding the rental vehicles and finalising it and the other thought to pack some foodstuff as Maganari beach has only 2 shacks and the possibility of them being open was close to none.

 After hiring a Gypsy (as advised by the car rental due to the grounds we were about to go through) we were all set with water, food supplies and some energy drinks.
 My husband was going to face some challenge along the drive as it was a left hand drive than our usual right hand and the road ahead was very narrow with blind turns and the terrain not being that great.
 The sun was dancing over our heads and me coming from a cold, wet and gloomy place I couldn’t have asked for more.
 Feeling the warm sunshine onto my face was itself very gratifying.

 We started following the directions on the sat.-nav. and soon realised that the road ahead was not just a bad terrain but had just lead us to climb a volcanic mountain but kept on going as it was the shortest one and the views were breath-taking.

 As soon as we left the villages the landscape changed and got mesmerizing beyond words.
-25 kms of absolute bliss and stunning views with coast running alongside us, as if this part of world was never touched by any civilisation; no signs of houses or farms or any man made establishments (except for the road) ….
-Although funny enough for a second I did remember one of those Hollywood movies where few friends set out for a trip to an isolated place and are the only humans around….only to our astonishment it turned out to be a complete paradise and there is no other word which can describe the place more perfectly.
+25 kms of absolute bliss and stunning views with coast running alongside us, as if this part of world was never touched by any civilisation; no signs of houses or farms or any man made establishments (except for the road of course) ….
+Although funny enough for a second I did remember one of those plots of Hollywood horror movies where few friends set out for a trip to an isolated place and are the only humans around….only to our astonishment it turned out to be a complete paradise and there is no other word which can describe the place more perfectly.